yaredwb/mancala_game/README.md

 * Highlighting valid moves for the current player.
 * Player vs. Player mode.

-*This README was generated to accompany the Mancala game code.*
+*This Mancala game code was developed by Gemini 2.5 Pro with guidance from me.*